mkess-ivy/svncrwns-site-v2/_catalog/crust-by-mack.md

 category						: film
 key 							: key-yes

+[//]: # (SEO Information)
-description: SVNCRWNS worked with Crust by Mack to produce an interview to launch her campaign for raising funds to open their bakery.
+seo-description: SVNCRWNS worked with Crust by Mack to produce an interview to launch her campaign for raising funds to open their bakery.

-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects
+seo-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects

 [//]: # (Work on Home Page)
 summary                         : "Shot an interview for the founder of Crust by Mack to share new goals for the brand"